 Equally rainwater capture, either in above ground holding tanks, under ground tanks or man made ponds is of importance for resort and house owners.
 Water purification systems for houses and resorts can readily be built – see our YouTube video for more info.
 Please Contact Us should you be considering water capture at your site and wish to discuss options.

 EcoThailand has access to both seawater and river water laboratory analyses for contaminants at many sampling sites across the Thai Gulf and spanning many years, such analyses are carried out several times a year and test for a wide range of pollutants including bacterial contamination, dissolved oxygen, metals etc and to International and Thai Government Testing Procedures.

-Both sea water and river water quality maps of Koh Phangan, and sea water for Koh Samui, Koh Tao and Ang Thong Marine Park are available and now updated to show 2020 results.
+Both sea water and river water quality maps of Koh Phangan and Koh Samui are available and sea water for Koh Tao and Ang Thong Marine Park are available and now updated to show 2021 results.
 Whilst the overall picture for the islands is quite good, several specific issues at known sites remain to be addressed.

 Water samples are taken twice a year, during the dry and wet seasons, from sites around the islands and analysed according to the Thai government Marine Water Testing procedures for 8 separate parameters (pH, dissolved oxygen, phosphate, nitrogen, ammonia, temperature, suspended solids and microbial contaminants – see Marine Water Testing Document below for more detail).

 Sea and River Water Quality Maps – Dry and Rainy Seasons 2020

 (Blue star Excellent, Green Good, Yellow OK, Brown Poor, Red Bad)